Oslandia/workshop-pointcloud/en/step4/README.md

 - Why was the white car not detected ?
 - Try the same query on some other patches along the road

+We can have a better view with the WMS layer provided by CRAIG ( 1px = 10 cm).
+To do that, you just have to add a *WMS* layer and create a new connection with *http://wms.craig.fr/ortho* (does not imply authentification).
+Then, after selecting *site_puy_de_dome_2011*, click on *Add* button.

 ## Compression algorithm